vinceclifford/Huffman/README.md

 ```
 ./huffman input.txt -o foo
 ```
-The above command would compress the input file into a file foo.huff.
+The above command would compress the input file into a file `foo.huff`.
 Options can be added to this command to see which effect different implementations have on the runtime.

 # Example Decoding
 The previously generated Huffman file `foo.huff` should be decoded.
 For that following command must be run: